When getting ready to go live with your project for the first time, or when re-launching it, make sure that your setup is secure.

 - Is access to user data properly restricted, in accordance with GDPR?

 - Consider whether certain interfaces must be left available on the open internet.
-Roles protect your content on all interfaces, but you may prefer to reduce your attack surface.
 For example:

 - The REST API endpoints